abooukasha/my-blog-app/README.md

 # my-blog-app

-Its an app that allows users to view blogs uploaded by others, create new blogs themselves, edit delete their own created blogs.
+It's an app that allows users to view blogs uploaded by others, create new blogs themselves, and edit or delete their own created blogs.